KI3P/KI3P.github.io/index.md

 layout: default
 ---

-A website devoted to sharing designs of amateur radio homebrew equipment.
+This is a website devoted to sharing designs of amateur radio homebrew equipment.
+I try to explain how the systems work, some of the engineering tradeoffs, and testing.

 <ul>
   {% for post in site.posts %}